 I love the book, on chapter 5 and read all the 5 chapters 3 times or better.
 It sure has given me a better outlook.
 Our pastors are not hireling or CEO or employee, The vision given to our pastor is from GOD we should trust in him to do the work our Father sent him to do.
 STAY FOCUSED ON THE VISION.
 Thanks for the good read.

-Click the link to read Russell C. Lambert's interview with Dr. Terry Dorsett Executive Director of The New England Baptist Convention on May 6, 2015 about his new book Why Is My Church Dying?
+Click the link and scroll down to read Russell C. Lambert's interview with Dr. Terry Dorsett Executive Director of The New England Baptist Convention on May 6, 2015 about his new book Why Is My Church Dying?